 Life insurance is a way to protect your family financialy.
 With term life insurance, if you die unexpectedly, the policy death benefit helps maintain their standard of living.

-You can buy one life insurance policy to cover all of your family’s financial needs.
-Another option is to buy separate life insurance policies to cover different needs.
+When it comes to life insurance coverage, you have two primary options.
+You can buy one policy to cover all of your family’s financial needs or you can buy separate policies to cover different needs.
 This second option is called laddering life insurance.